 Finally, one affordable product on our best PC speakers list won’t cost you hundreds of dollars, and you’ll still get that high-quality sound you’re after.

 Coming from a line of wildly successful desktop speakers in the likes of its less powerful Z50 and Z150 predecessors, the Z200 Stereo option created by Logitech is a quality solution for both gamers and audiophile beginners that just want to take their music experience to the next level, but aren’t ready to spend that much money on their equipment.

-There are a couple of color variants you can choose from including the white/black and black/grey variations, but no matter what you decide to go with you’ll be amazed by the minimalistic design of this home stereo system.
-Placed on tall and rugged plastic holders with a touch of that good old industrial design the Z200 will fit almost anywhere and you won’t need that much space to mount the pair.
+There are a couple of color variants you can choose from, including the white/black and black/grey variations, but no matter what you decide to go with, you’ll be amazed by the minimalistic design of this home stereo system.
+Placed on tall and rugged plastic holders with a touch of that good old industrial design, the Z200 will fit almost anywhere, and you won’t need that much space to mount the pair.

-There’s a huge knob on the front of the right speaker where you can set the volume level you desire and you’ll find two jacks surrounding this part of the speaker.
+There’s a huge knob on the front of the right speaker where you can set the volume level you desire, and you’ll find two jacks surrounding this part of the speaker.
 This is where you can plug in your headphone set or just connect the speakers with any other device that has an option to use an auxiliary cable.

 They may not create the clearest sound compared to other desktop computer speakers, but for the price they’re going for, they’re just a complete bargain.
 It’s not only because of the slick design but the more than decent sound quality and imaging they provide.

 The important thing when looking for any type of new product to add to your audiophile collection is to stay open to items that may fall into a different category.
 That’s why we’ve scraped the web for professional solutions as well.
 This wouldn’t be a list of the best PC speakers if we failed to include all available options.